Blogs

 wave

-Voting in Singapore is compulsory for eligible citizens aged 21 and above.
-You'll receive a poll card in the mail a few days after Nomination Day (April 23rd, 2025).
-Alternatively, access your ePoll card via the Singpass mobile app or the Elections Department website.
-Polling Day is May 3rd, and it's a public holiday.
-Employers are legally obligated to provide reasonable time off for employees to vote.
+For eligible citizens 21 and over, voting in Singapore is compulsory.
+You'll get a poll card in the mail a few days after Nomination Day (April 23rd, 2025).
+Or, you can grab your ePoll card via the Singpass mobile app or the Elections Department website.
+Polling Day is May 3rd, and it's a public holiday – yay!
+Your employer is legally required to give you enough time off to vote, so no worries there.

-Ready to participate?
-Find your polling station, check your registration status, and make your voice heard!
-Learn more at the Elections Department Singapore website.
+Ready to get involved?
+Find your polling station, check your registration, and make sure your voice is heard!
+You can find all the details you need on the Elections Department Singapore website.
+Let's make this election count!

 FAQ